Doctor in Dr V. Sethuraman Clinic

 While treatment of one-off candida infections is not uncommon, people who are prone to recurrent infections need more stringent management.
 In one off infections, topical anti fungal agents like lotions, powder, ointments or creams are sufficient.
 These could contain anti fungal agents like ketoconazole or fluconazole.
 It is important that these stay in touch with the skin surface for about 10 to 15 minutes.

 In moderately severe infections, a course of oral anti fungal agent is used, sometimes for up to 2 weeks depending on the severity of the symptoms.
 IV anti fungal agents may be used in more severe and widespread cases like seen in AIDS patients.
+If you wish to discuss about any specific problem, you can consult a Dermatologist.

 People who have been using different kinds of skin care products have got a lot of misconceptions.
 Those misconceptions need to be removed otherwise you will never be able to choose the right skin care cosmetics for yourself.